Beeditor04/CS406-PPE-detection/README.md

 ## A glimpse of the project
 ![Project Image](assets/image.png)
-> **Overview**: this project focus on detecting PPE (Hardhat, Helmet, Gloves) and classify each person if they are missing one of these
+> **Overview**: this project focus on detecting PPE (Hardhat, Helmet, Gloves) and classify each person if they are missing one of these (Violation Detection)
 - *Image*: detect + classify violation
 - *Video*: detect + track + classify violation
 # Project structure